 Emma began making beaded jewellery, knitting bag charms and stitch markers in 2006, before founding the Atomic Knitting brand and website later in that year.
 Designing the brand, creating all the knitting accessories and marketing them was a fun challenge.
-Atomic Knitting products were picked up in magazines, online and from yarn shops globally.
+Atomic Knitting products were picked up in magazines, online and wholesaled to yarn shops globally.

 The studio has been transformed over the years.
 Starting on the kitchen table in 2006, before moving to a back bedroom 2007, then there were beads everywhere!
 In 2018, the studio moved to a bright scandi style studio loft which is perfect for our needs.
 It currently houses thousands of beads, custom work benches and the stock for Atomic Knitting.
 It’s a bright, creative and fun place to work!